colorfield/mastodon-api-php/README.md

 ## Quick test

+An interactive demo of the oAuth helper is available.

 1. Clone this repository.
 2. cd in the cloned directory
 2. Run `composer install`
 3. Run `php -S localhost:8000`
 4. In your browser, go to http://localhost:8000/test.php
-5. Open the authorization URL, confirm the authorization and copy the token.
+5. You will get the client_id and client_secret, click on the authorization URL link, then confirm the authorization under Mastodon and copy the authorization code.
-6. Get the bearer (@todo)
+6. Get the bearer: click on the "Get access token" button.
-7. Authenticate with your Mastodon username and password (@todo).
+7. Authenticate with your Mastodon username (email) and password: click on "Login".

+@todo interactive demo of Mastodon API wrapper.

 ![Authorize your application](documentation/images/mastodon-authorize.png?raw=true "Authorize your application")